 As you drive, be cautious.
 Your tire grip will be reduced, so you’ll need to break much sooner than you would on a typical driving day.
 Watch for potholes and patches of ice.
 If you do hit a slippery spot, don’t throw on your brake!
 Steer carefully so you can avoid a collision.

-If you find yourself with hail or collision damage after going through a hailstorm, call Orlando Auto Body at 480-351-1734.
+If you find yourself with hail or collision damage after going through a hailstorm, call Orlando Auto Body.
 We can help you with necessary repairs today.

 - Ask us how we can waive your insurance deductible